Undergraduate Course: Heroes, Wonders, Saints and Sagas: Medieval Celtic Literature in Translation (CELT08022)

 ||Availability||Available to all students

-The course introduces students to selections of medieval Gaelic and Welsh literature in translation.
-The course will cover a number of important and characteristic genres of medieval Gaelic and Welsh literature, and provide historical and social background against which to interpret the different texts.
+The course introduces students to selected aspects of medieval Gaelic and Welsh literature in English translation.
+It will cover important and characteristic genres of these literatures, and provide historical and social backgrounds against which primary texts may be interpreted.

-One strand examines some major features and themes of medieval Gaelic literature (mainly prose saga material) dating from between the ninth and the twelfth century.
-We begin with the contexts of the composition of the tales and the production of manuscripts, followed by an exploration of the representation of mythological and otherworld narrative elements within the earliest textual tradition.
-We then introduce a series of texts from the corpus of Ulster Cycle narratives, enabling discussion of compilation, characterisation, the relationship between different tales within the cycle, and exploring concepts of violence, gender representation and humour.
-The final section of the course introduces texts which allow us to explore the boundaries between hagiographical writing and secular narrative traditions, and to examine the rich body of medieval Gaelic translation literature that reworked classical and continental texts into new vernacular forms.
+The medieval Gaelic strand of the course will examine key themes and features of literature, mainly prose saga, which dates from the ninth to the twelfth century.
+We begin with the contexts of the composition of these tales during or after the period in which the Gaelic-speaking world converted to Christianity, and the production of the manuscripts in which they are preserved; popular theories of the extent to which pre-Christian ¿mythological¿ elements may be present in these texts will also be explored (e.g. descriptions of otherworlds and the afterlife).
+Next, we consider a series of texts from the corpus of ¿Ulster Cycle¿ narratives, the oldest Gaelic-language literature preserved, enabling discussion of compilation, characterization (including of Cú Chulainn, ¿Hound of Ulster¿), the relationship between different tales and why they were considered as parts of a cycle, and exploring concepts of violence, gender representation, and satirical humour.
+The final unit introduces texts that allow us to explore the boundaries between hagiographical, Biblical, and secular narrative traditions, and to assess the rich corpus of medieval Gaelic literature-in- translation, which reworked classical and continental texts and characters (such as Odysseus) into new vernacular (Gaelic-language) forms.

 Entry Requirements (not applicable to Visiting Students)